Welcome to auditions

 Auditions are open to all children in Y3-5.
 Children who have signed up for the trip to see Wicked In London on 9th September are required to audition in order to secure their place on the trip, however children not attending the trip are also invited to audition if they would like to.
 Children who are currently attending the summer term Sefton Spotlights club will benefit from sessions focusing on acting, singing and dancing as well as audition technique, however auditions are open to all children and you do not have to attend Sefton Spotlights summer term club to audition.

-With extremely high numbers of auditionees expected this year we will be unable to offer a part to children who have not prepared both their monologue and their song.
+With extremely high numbers of auditionees expected this year we will be unable to offer a part to children who have not taken time to prepare both their monologue and their song.
 We understand and expect that auditionees will make mistakes and may wish to start over or require support and prompting throughout their audition.
 However, children who arrive at their audition having not learned any of either their monologue or song are unlikely to be ready for the commitment ahead and so will not be offered a part.
-In order to ensure all children have the opportunity to prepare for the auditions we will be holding lunchtime audition clinics in school throughout Term 6 for those less able to prepare at home.
-Information about how to sign up for one of these clinics will be made available at the start of Term 6.